Elizabeth Hinton

-Elizabeth Hinton (born June 26, 1983) is an American historian.
-She is Associate Professor of History and African American Studies at Yale University and Professor of Law at Yale Law School.
+Elizabeth Kai Hinton (born June 26, 1983) is an American historian.
+She is Professor of History, African American Studies, and Law at Yale University and Yale Law School.
 Her research focuses on the persistence of poverty and racial inequality in the twentieth-century United States.
 Hinton was elected to the American Philosophical Society in 2022.

 Life

+Hinton was born in Ann Arbor, Michigan to her parents, Ann Pearlman, a psychotherapist and writer, and Alfred Hinton, a retired art professor at the University of Michigan.
+She grew up in Ann Arbor but spent time in Saginaw, an hour north of the city.
+Her paternal grandfather was recruited by General Motors to leave the south for the north to work in a factory.
+As Saginaw declined, Hinton recalled the impact that drugs and unemployment had on her cousins who were often in and out of prison.
+That experience went on to influence her academic career.